RubenLL/MTG/docs/outputs/US/US-002-card-existence-validation.md

 # US-002: Card Existence and Spelling Validation

 ## Objective

 Verify that all cards in the deck exist and are correctly spelled to avoid typos.

 ## Functional Description

 As an MTG player, I want the system to automatically verify that all cards I listed in my deck exist in the MTG database, to identify typos or incorrect names before proceeding with more complex analysis.

 ## Inputs and Outputs

 **Inputs:**

 - Card list with quantities
 - Deck format (for context)

 **Outputs:**

 - List of valid cards found
 - List of cards not found or misspelled
 - Correction suggestions for similar names
 - Overall validation status (total/partial/invalid)

 ## Validation Logic

 1. For each card in the list:
    - Search in internal database first
    - If not found, use Gatherer API
    - If not found, use Scryfall as fallback
+   - If not found in Database, add to the DB with the info returned by the API
 2. Implement fuzzy search to detect common typos:
    - Minor spelling errors
    - Card name variations